wavefrontHQ/docs/pages/doc/integrations_pcf_alerts.md

 2. Check BBS logs for faults and errors that can indicate issues with BBS.
 3. Try scaling the BBS VM resources up.
 For example, add more CPUs and memory depending on its `system.cpu`/`system.memory` metrics.
 4. Consider vertically scaling the PAS backing database, if `system.cpu` and `system.memory` metrics for the database instances are high.
-5. If the above steps do not solve the issue, collect a sample of the Diego Cell logs from the BBS VMs and contact Pivotal Support to troubleshoot further.
+5. If the above steps do not solve the issue, collect a sample of the Diego Cell logs from the BBS VMs and contact VMware Support to troubleshoot further.

 ## PAS BBS Time to Run LRP Convergence